 Just over 70% of motorcycle crashes involve frontal collisions.
 If you’re in a frontal collision, you could get thrown over the handles.
 Landing on your head can lead to head and neck injuries.
 If you manage to land on your side, arm and rib fractures are likely.
 Dislocations, broken legs, ankles, wrists, and scrapes and bruises are also possible.

 When possible, stay still until paramedics arrive.
 Any move could injure your spine or neck and cause serious harm.
 The problem with this is that you’re going to be in pain and it’s hard not to move when you’re hurting.
 Try your best to stay still.
 Limit movements like twisting or standing up.

 Let the paramedics assess you.
 If they recommend you go to the hospital, do so.
 Insurance is going to cover medical expenses.
 If another driver failed to see you and caused the accident, that driver’s insurance will pay for your time off work, medical expenses, damages to your bike and personal property, and even pain and suffering in some cases.

-Talk to an experienced personal injury attorney.
+Talk to an experienced Denver personal injury attorney.
 The insurance company may offer the bare minimum or try to blame you for the crash.
-Hire Jordan Law to fight for justice and ensure you’re treated fairly.
+Hire Jordan, Herington & Rowley to fight for justice and ensure you’re treated fairly.
 Arrange a consultation at your convenience through the 24/7 online chat system or on the phone at (303) INJURED.